-Press the CRUISE CTRL switch on the instrument panel to turn the system on.
-The indicator light on the switch will come on.
+- Press the CRUISE CTRL, switch on the instrument panel to turn the system on.
+The indicator light on the switch will come on. - 2.
+Get up to the speed you want.

 - Once you're going 25 mph (40 km/h) or more, turn the lever to COAST/SET and release.
 Your cruise will set. - Take your foot off the accelerator pedal.